Cinthav/Cinthav/README.md

 My primary focus is on expanding my knowledge and expertise in various programming domains.
 I am currently considering specialization in Artificial Intelligence as I take on an introductory course this semester.

 I have taken courses in (but not limited to):
-Operating Systems, OO Software Design and Maintenence, and ... (to be updated)
+Operating Systems, OO Software Design and Maintenence, and more.

 Technical skills and tools (not limited to, and ranging from somewhat proficient to niche use):
 Java, C, Python, SQL, Go.